Excellent

 Tip 6: How to remove epoxy air bubbles?

 When working with epoxy, air bubbles can occur.
 Many customers remove these with a lighter or blowtorch.
 This sometimes works, but be careful.
 Epoxy is flammable at too much heat.
-If you get too close to the edges of the mold with your burner, it will damage the mold because the epoxy will stick to the mold.
+If you get too close to the edges of the mold with your blowtorch, it will damage the mold because the epoxy will stick to the mold.
 This means that there is a big chance that the mold will rub when you demould your artwork.

 Tips to remove epoxy air bubbles